AtnNn/ciao/library/javall/examples/java2pl/readme.txt

 or, if you are using Windows:

-  java -cp ..\..\;.\ example1 <ciao-home>\Win32\bin\ciaoengine -C -b ..\..\plserver.cpx
+  java -cp ..\..\;.\ example1 <home>\Win32\bin\ciaoengine -C -b ..\..\plserver.cpx

-where java must be on version 1.2 or higher, and <ciao-home>
-represents the Ciao home directory.
+where java must be on version 1.2 or higher, and <home> represents the Ciao home directory.

-Important: be sure <ciao-home>\library\javall\plserver.pl is compiled using the following command:
+Important: be sure plserver.pl is compiled using the following
+command:

   ciaoc plserver.pl

-and that the Java source files in ..\..\CiaoJava are also compiled using your installed JDK.

 * example1.java